Introduction

 Pre-Existing Conditions: VA Benefits for Worsened Knee Issues

-Veterans with pre-existing joint conditions often face unique challenges, but there is hope.
+Veterans with pre-existing often face unique challenges, but there is hope.
 If you can show that your military service worsened your condition, you may still qualify for .
 To do this, it’s essential to provide during or after your service.
 This can include:

 - Treatment records